paras941/backend-from-scratch/README.md

 Backend From Scratch 🚀

-A structured backend learning repository built with Node.js and Express, covering backend development from absolute basics to real-world concepts like MVC architecture, databases, authentication, sessions, file handling, and REST APIs.
+A structured backend learning repository built with Node.js and Express, covering backend development from absolute basics to real-world concepts like MVC architecture, databases, authentication, sessions, file handling, and REST APIs..

 This project is focused on fundamentals + implementation, not shallow tutorial copying.
 It’s meant for concept clarity, interview prep, and long-term backend understanding.